J&J’s Drug Pipeline Not Strong Enough to Accelerate Growth

 More from Author

+Before joining Morningstar in 2006, Morozov worked in the insurance industry.
 Before assuming his current role in 2014, Morozov was head of global healthcare equity research.
 Previously, he was a senior equity analyst, covering the medical instruments, life sciences, and diagnostics industries.
-Before joining Morningstar in 2006, Morozov worked in the insurance industry.

 Morozov holds a bachelor’s degree in finance, with a minor in mathematics, from the University of Missouri.
 He also holds the Chartered Financial Analyst® designation.
+Morozov was the member of the Board for the CFA Society of Netherlands from 2020-2024.

 Sponsor Center